Jeremiah Dixon: 1761 Transit of Venus

-Mason-Dixon line
+Mason–Dixon line

-Dixon was recommended to assist Charles Mason in 1761, likely by astronomer John Bird, an active Fellow of the Royal Society.
-The Royal Society sent them to observe the transit of Venus from Sumatra.
-However, their passage to Sumatra was delayed, and they landed instead at the Cape of Good Hope where the transit was observed on 6 June 1761.
-Dixon returned to the Cape once again with Nevil Maskelyne's clock to work on experiments with gravity.

-Dixon and Mason signed an agreement in 1763 with the proprietors of Pennsylvania and Maryland, Thomas Penn and Frederick Calvert, sixth Baron Baltimore, to assist with resolving a boundary dispute between the two provinces.
-They arrived in Philadelphia in November 1763 and began work towards the end of the year.
-The survey was not complete until late 1766, following which they stayed on to measure a degree of Earth's meridian on the Delmarva Peninsula in Maryland, on behalf of the Royal Society.
-The boundary between the states is 312 miles long, but Mason and Dixon only surveyed 240 miles, before they were driven away by hostile Indians in November 1767.
-The Mason-Dixon line later became the focal point for the American Civil War (1861–1865).
+Dixon and Mason signed an agreement in 1763 with the proprietors of Pennsylvania and Maryland, Thomas Penn and Frederick Calvert, sixth Baron Baltimore, respectively, on 4 August 1763 to assist with resolving a boundary dispute between the two provinces.
+They arrived in Philadelphia on 15 November 1763 and began work immediately.
+First they re-surveyed the southern branch of the border on the Delmarva Peninsula, as the border was required to be a tangent line to touch an arc 12 miles from Newcastle, a complex surveying problem.
+They then ran the west line, to reach 260 miles along the latitude of 39° 43' 20", being 15 miles south of Philadelphia.
+After 233 miles they were forced to abandon the task as they met an Indian warpath, which their native American guides refused to cross.
+The survey was consequently not completed until late 1767, following which they stayed on to measure a degree of Earth's meridian on the Delmarva Peninsula in Maryland, on behalf of the Royal Society.
+The Mason-Dixon Line later became a focal point for the American Civil War (1861–1865).

-An anecdote recounts Jeremiah Dixon's views:
+One anecdote reveals Jeremiah Dixon's Quaker-inspired views:

-Jeremiah Dixon, happening upon a slave driver mercilessly beating a poor black woman.
-'Thou must not do that!' he shouted.
+He happened upon a slave driver mercilessly beating a poor black woman and exclaimed: 'Thou must not do that!'.
 'You be damned!
 Mind your own business,' came the reply.
 'If thou doesn't desist, I'll thrash thee!'

 Tall and powerful, Jeremiah seized the slave-driver's whip and gave him a sound thrashing.
-When he returned to Cockfield, the whip came too, and was one of the Quaker family's treasured possessions.
+When he returned to Cockfield, the whip came too, and became one of his family's treasured possessions.

-Dixon and Mason also made a number of gravity measurements with the same instrument that Dixon had used with Maskelyne in 1761.
+While still in America, Dixon and Mason also made a number of gravity measurements with the same regulator (clock) that Dixon had used with Maskelyne in 1761.
 Before returning to England in 1768, they were both admitted to the American Society for Promoting Useful Knowledge, in Philadelphia.

+1769 Transit

+Again at the behest of the Royal Society, Dixon sailed to Norway aboard HMS Emerald in 1769 with William Bayly to observe the second transit of Venus (these events always occur in couplets, 8 years apart).
+On arrival, the two split up, with Dixon at Hammerfest Island and Bayly at North Cape, in order to minimize the possibility of inclement weather obstructing their measurements.
+In fact, cloud cover meant that Dixon saw almost nothing, though he did see an eclipse the next day.
+Simultaneously, the Royal Society had sent Charles Mason to County Cavan in Ireland.